 Oil Pulling—The Newest Old Remedy

 Good dental health is important not just to your mouth but to your entire body!
 Using good oral care keeps the mouth clean and able to fight off disease.
-Stop by and we can recommend a good toothpaste, probiotic, mouthwash or whatever else you may need to maintain your pearly whites!
+Need more help?
+Book an appointment with our nutritionist, Lynn Bednar, by emailing her at Lynn@walshnatural.com, or call us at (847) 864-1600.

 Back to Blog